Weighted noncommutative regular projective curves: Introduction

 Axiom (NC~5) implies, by~\cite[Cor.~2.4]{lenzing:reiten:2006}, that for each $x\in\XX$ the number $p(x)$ of isomorphism classes of simple objects in $\Uu_x$ is finite.
 Also the second part of the following condition will \emph{follow}, from the theory of hereditary orders, compare Theorem~\ref{thm:structure} below. \begin{enumerate} \item[(NC 6)] For all points $x\in\XX$ we have $p(x)<\infty$, and for all except finitely many we have $p(x)=1$. \end{enumerate} The numbers $p(x)$, with $p(x)>1$, are called the \emph{weights} of $\Hh$.
 Points $x$ with $p(x)>1$ are called \emph{exceptional}.
-Thus there is a finite number of exceptional points, and of so-called \emph{exceptional} simple sheaves $S$, that is, with $\Ext^1(S,S)=0$.
+Thus there is a finite number of exceptional points, and of so-called \emph{exceptional} simple sheaves $S$, that is, simple objects $S$ with $\Ext^1(S,S)=0$.
+By~\cite[Prop.~4.9]{lenzing:reiten:2006} each object in the quotient category $\Hh/\Hh_0$ is of finite length.
+An indecomposable object $L\in\Hh$ is called a \emph{line bundle} if it becomes a simple object modulo $\Hh_0$.
 We call a line bundle $L\in\Hh$ \emph{special}, if for each $x\in\XX$ there is (up to isomorphism) \emph{precisely one} simple sheaf $S_x$ concentrated in $x$ with $\Ext^1(S_x,L)\neq 0$.